 A few weeks after news of the Lujo virus was splashed around the world Zambia has made the international news again.

-“Going after big fish hasn’t worked,” he said.
+Unfortunately it's part of a trend article talking about corruption in Africa in general with lines like“Going after big fish hasn’t worked,” he said.
 “The fish will not fry themselves.”

 Zambia recently won rare convictions against former military commanders and Regina Chiluba, the wife of its former president, on corruption charges.
 Frederick Chiluba, president from 1991 to 2001, will himself face a verdict in July on corruption charges.
 His sumptuous wardrobe — Lanvin suits, silk pajamas and handmade Italian shoes of snakeskin, satin and ostrich — became an emblem of greed in one of the world’s poorest countries.